the-laughing-monkey/cicada-platform/README.md

 **Eclipse Attacks**

-This attack attempts to put malicious nodes on the network to force traffic flow through them and cut off or hide good nodes from the network **.**
+This attack attempts to put malicious nodes on the network to force traffic flow through them and cut off or hide good nodes from the network.

 **Churn Attacks**